How to Auto-Segment Customers Using AI and Klaviyo

 orderCountlifetimeValuedaysSinceLastOrderaverageOrderValuediscountUsageRate

-Step 4: AI Agent Classifies the Profile
+Step 4: Classify the Profile in Agent Mode

 {